Mommy’s 7-Up Pound Cake

 To Bake the Cake:

-- Bake the cake at a true 325°F for 60-70 minutes, or until an instant read thermometer reads 210°F-215°F. Alternately, the cake is done with a toothpick inserted into the center comes out clean and a fingerprint indentation bounces back.
+1. Bake the cake at a true 325°F for 60-70 minutes, or until an instant read thermometer reads 210°F-215°F in the center.
+Alternately, the cake is done with a toothpick inserted into the center comes out clean and a fingerprint indentation bounces back.

 To Make the Lemon Simple Syrup:

-- Combine sugar, water, and salt in a small saucepan and bring to a boil.
-Stir occasionally until the sugar is completely dissolved.
-Remove from the heat.
+1. Combine sugar, water, and salt in a small saucepan and bring to a boil.
+Stir occasionally until the solids are completely dissolved.
+Remove from the heat, and add the lemon juice and pure vanilla extract.

 To Make the Final Glaze:

-- Combine the confectioner’s sugar, fine sea salt, and lemon lime soda in a large bowl.
+1. Combine the confectioner’s sugar, fine sea salt, and 3 tablespoons of the 7-Up in a large bowl.

-- Mix with a whisk or a spoon until completely smooth.
-(1-3 minutes).
-Add lemon lime soda, one teaspoon at a time, if the glaze is too thick to pour.
+2. Mix with a whisk or a spoon until completely smooth.
+Add 7-Up soda, one teaspoon at a time, if necessary.
+Make sure to allow the existing 7-Up to moisten the confectioner’s sugar before adding any additional liquid.

-- Using a spouted measuring cup, spoon, or squeeze bottle, drizzle final glaze over the cake.
-For the photos here, I used a squeeze bottle.
+4. Using a spouted measuring cup, spoon, or squeeze bottle, drizzle final glaze over the cake.

 To Store: